Discovering Magilligan: From Nature Reserves to Martello Tower

 The circular tower is built of dressed stone, 10m high, 12m in diameter, tapering slightly upwards.
 The entrance at first floor level was by retractable ladder and the five-corbelled machicolation above gave added protection.
 The ground floor was a powder and ammunition store with a water cistern, the first was residential, and on the top was a 24-pounder cannon on a central pivot and circular rail.

 A fireplace in the thickness of the wall top allowed the defenders to heat their ammunition – lethal against timber ships.
+There is a car park adjacent to the Martello Tower, making it easily accessible for visitors.

 Today, Magilligan is a fascinating historical monument, offering visitors a tangible connection to the past and an opportunity to explore a piece of military heritage that has withstood the test of time and elements, all while providing panoramic views of the surrounding seascape.
+Upon arrival, visitors can see the Martello Tower straight ahead after passing through a kissing gate.

-Magilligan Nature Resreve
+Magilligan Nature Reserve

 Magilligan Nature Reserve is recognised as a Special Area of Conservation (SAC) and an Area of Special Scientific Interest (ASSI).
-The Magilligan Foreland stretches for 20 miles and is known as Ireland’s Largest Coastal Accumulation. r
+The Magilligan Foreland stretches for 20 miles and is known as Ireland’s Largest Coastal Accumulation.

 Lough Foyle

-Magilligan to Greencastle Lough Foyle Ferry Crossing – Photo By
+Magilligan to Greencastle Lough Foyle Ferry Crossing – Photo By @loughfoyleferry

 Lough Foyle is designated as an Area of Special Scientific Interest (ASSI) and is also recognized as a Ramsar Site based on 3 criteria.